What is a smart city?

 Overall, AutoPi is designed as a collaborative digital platform to allow governments, businesses, and citizens to take initiative in the shaping the future of Smart Cities.

 It is a human-centric approach for collaborating and co-creating solutions with the citizens, so the real potential of AutoPi is with the true innovators.
-You can check out some of our solutions here.

 Using AutoPi for Asset Tracking Solution